RaspberryPiFoundation/lesson_format/CONTRIBUTING.md

 Click the 'Pull Request' button, which will alert us to your contribution.

 When we merge the pull request, your contribution will become part of the main curriculum repository, available for everyone to use and benefit from!

+If you've translated a project (or projects), give another native speaker a link to your pull request, which will be something like http://github.com/codeclub/scratch-curriculum/pull/3.
+If they’re happy, they should leave a comment on the pull request with a :+1: or similar message.